simp/pupmod-simp-freeradius/README.md

     secret => 'testing123'
   }
 ```

-or to copy over a file with clients defined set the hiera variable:
+or to copy over a file with clients defined, set the hiera variable:

 ``` yaml
 ---